jundalisay/superbnetlify/content/en/research/montesquieu/spirit-of-the-laws/book-21/chapter-8.md

-+++
-title= "Alexander's Conquest"
+---
-heading= "Chapter 8"
+heading: "Chapter 8"
-date= 2021-09-25
-author= "Montesquieu"
-image= "/covers/spirit.jpg"
+title: "Alexander's Conquest"
+weight: 14
-description= "FOUR great events happened in the reign of Alexander--The taking of Tyre, The conquest of Egypt, The conquest of India, The discovery of the Indian Ocean" linkb= "/research/montesquieu/spirit-of-the-laws/book-21/chapter-7" linkbtext= "Chapter 7" linkf= "/research/montesquieu/spirit-of-the-laws/book-21/chapter-9" linkftext= "Chapter 9"
+description: "FOUR great events happened in the reign of Alexander--The taking of Tyre, The conquest of Egypt, The conquest of India, The discovery of the Indian Ocean"
-+++
+image: "/covers/spirit.jpg"
+author: Montesquieu
+icon: /icons/mont.png
+---

 FOUR great events happened in the reign of Alexander, which entirely changed the face of commerce: